The Development of the Galleon: a New Era in Maritime Combat

 Armament and Gun Decks

-Cannons were the heart of a galleon’s offensive power.
-The main battery was placed on the lower deck, firing through gunports—hinged openings that could be closed in heavy seas.
-Smaller guns were mounted on the upper decks and on the forecastle and quarterdeck.
-The broadside—firing all cannons on one side simultaneously—became the standard tactic.
-Ammunition included round shot for punching holes in hulls, chain shot for disabling rigging, and grapeshot for anti-personnel use.
-The weight of the guns required careful ballasting to maintain stability.
+Cannons were the heart of a galleon’s offensive capability.
+The main battery was placed on the lower deck, firing through gunports that could be closed in heavy seas to prevent water from entering.
+Smaller guns were mounted on the upper decks, forecastle, and quarterdeck.
+The standard tactical approach was the broadside, firing all cannons on one side simultaneously.
+Ammunition included round shot for smashing hulls, chain shot for disabling rigging and sails, and grapeshot for antipersonnel use.
+The weight of the guns required careful ballasting; too many heavy cannon could make a ship unstable, while too few left it vulnerable.
+Ship designers calculated the distribution of weight carefully, placing the heaviest guns low in the hull to lower the center of gravity.
+The number and caliber of guns increased over time, with late 16th-century galleons carrying up to 60 cannons by the middle of the 17th century.

 Impact on Maritime Warfare